sbazarbay/example-craco-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The repo focuses on showing a simple example of React app that uses craco (to allow extensive configuration of the app without ejecting it).
-Also uses Prettier & ESLint for formatting handling; React Router for routing.
+The repo focuses on showing a simple example of React app that uses craco (allows extensive configuration of the app without ejecting it).
+Also uses:
+- Prettier & ESLint for formatting & syntax error handling;
+- React Router for routing
+- Localforage, Sort-by, Match-sorter, Faker for Backend API simulation

 ## Available Scripts